EricssonResearch/scott-eu/simulation-ros/doc/README.md

 ```

-2. Launch a rosfile that will bringout moveit and rviz to visualize and control the arm
+2. Launch a rosfile that will bring up moveit and rviz to visualize and control the whole robot

 ```
-roslaunch turtlebot2i_description turtlebot2i_description_single_moveit.launch
+roslaunch turtlebot2i_bringup turtlebot2i_full.launch
 ```